lemanschik/lemanschik/.github/README.md

 (Important note from 2023 ChatGPT did not improve on that without the right prompt you will never get the right answer) It was clear without the right question the right answers will not come up

-Reversing Stackoverflow It was created in 2008 by Jeff Atwood and Joel Spolsky and connects Questions to Answers we were tracking the answers we did know a lot of correct answers by this time and invested in scanning for occurrences and indicators for the right answers (not the chosen accepted correct answers)

-Finding the right questions.
-And build frameworks and SDKs out of it.

 Declarative rules procedural programming.
 Almost any program and application was at last in production in need of batch procedures to maintain it in production.